List of Pirates of the Caribbean characters: Joshamee Gibbs

-Joshamee Gibbs, portrayed by Kevin McNally, is a superstitious crew member on the Black Pearl and the closest friend of Jack Sparrow.
-He has appeared in every film.
+Joshamee Gibbs, portrayed by Kevin McNally, appears in all five films of the franchise.
+With the character originally written by screenwriters Ted Elliott and Terry Rossio, he was a superstitious sailor, a crew member on the Black Pearl, and the closest friend of Jack Sparrow.

-In the first film, Gibbs appears as a petty officer in the Royal Navy, it is implied that he is the ship's boatswain as he is respected, very cynical, and drinks heavily which are stereotypes of a boatswain.
+In the first film Gibbs appears as a petty officer in the Royal Navy.
+It is implied that he is the ship's boatswain as he is respected, very cynical, and drinks heavily, which are stereotypes of a boatswain.
 While Governor Swann and a young Elizabeth Swann travel to Port Royal, he assists in rescuing a young Will Turner from a shipwreck.
-Eight years later, Jack Sparrow encounters Gibbs sleeping among pigs in Tortuga.
+Eight years later Jack Sparrow encounters Gibbs sleeping among pigs in Tortuga.
 Gibbs, no longer affiliated with the Royal Navy, agrees to help Jack sail HMS Interceptor as his First Mate.
 After Jack is captured by Barbossa, Gibbs attempts to captain Interceptor.
 They are swiftly overtaken by the Black Pearl and captured.
 Elizabeth frees Gibbs and the crew, who decide to take Black Pearl instead of rescuing Jack from Barbossa.
 However, Gibbs and the crew later return to Port Royal to save Jack from hanging.
 After Jack is rescued, Gibbs stays on as his First Mate.

-In Dead Man's Chest, Gibbs, Jack, and other crew members are captured by cannibals.
+In Dead Man's Chest, Gibbs, Jack and other crew members are captured by cannibals.
 Gibbs visits Tia Dalma with Jack.
-At Isla Cruces, Jack leaves Gibbs on Black Pearl while searching for the Dead Man's Chest.
+At Isla Cruces Jack leaves Gibbs on Black Pearl while searching for the Dead Man's Chest.
 Gibbs survives the Kraken's attack on Black Pearl in which Jack is dragged to Davy Jones's Locker.
 When Tia Dalma asks if the crew would do anything to save Jack, Gibbs is the first to say yes.

 In At World's End, Gibbs travels to the Locker to rescue Jack.
-He claims to be one of the few crew members to do so "just because he missed him."
+He claims to be one of the few crew members to do so "just because he missed him".
 He attends the Fourth meeting of the Brethren Court.
-At the end of the film, Gibbs falls asleep, allowing Barbossa to steal Black Pearl once again.
+At the end of the film Gibbs falls asleep, allowing Barbossa to steal Black Pearl once again.